 - The Hamilton Math and Science building, completed in 2012, is the largest building on the Lincoln Memorial University campus.
 At 140,000 square feet, it is approximately 25 percent larger than the LMU-DCOM building.
 It houses a 400-seat auditorium, microscopy suite and over 4,600 square feet of research labs to enable faculty and students to engage in more research activity.
 The building also has complete wireless Internet integration and full high definition and digital classrooms.
 Also in the building is a much larger anatomy suite with four pods to accommodate professional students.

-LMU-DCOM students also enjoy the many amenities on the LMU campus, including on- and off-campus student housing, sports arenas, a newly remodeled exercise facility, a dining hall, and a driving range.
+LMU-DCOM students also enjoy the many amenities on the LMU campus, including student housing, sports arenas, a newly remodeled exercise facility, a dining hall, and a driving range.

 Student residence options:

 The University Inn Apartments, along with two new apartment buildings, are located in Cumberland Gap, Tennessee.
 Residents can choose from either a studio apartment or a two- or three-room unit.
 The University Inn was newly renovated in 2007 to include 96 one-room studio apartments and 30 two-room apartments.
-All apartments are furnished with built-in cabinets, a bookcase, a desk with chair, a queen bed, nightstand, a dining table with two chairs, refrigerator, stove and convection oven/microwave.
+Each apartment is furnished with built-in cabinets, a bookcase, a desk with chair, a queen bed, a nightstand, a dining table with two chairs, a refrigerator, a stove, and a convection oven/microwave.
 Common areas include a lounge, 24-hour study area, conference facilities, outdoor swimming pool, picnic area, exercise room, volleyball and basketball court, and laundry facilities.